-Of course this means that coffee seasonality is even more important so that coffee doesn’t sit around too long before being served to you.
-This brings us back to the importance of coffee seasonality.
 Coffee plants generally have one major harvest per year.
-The timing varies across the world based on climate, but it can still be radically different from one side of a mountain to another!
+The timing varies across the world based on climate, but it can still be radically different from one side of a mountain to another.
 So how can we wrap our heads around this concept?

 A broad way to think of harvest cycles is in two segments, or “semesters,” based on the hemisphere where the coffee grows.

 Second Semester: Southern Hemisphere

 Notice how harvest happens about six months before we serve it.
 This means that while the baristas are serving one semester, the green buyer is focusing on the next.

 Farmers also have more and better coffee to sell at the height of the harvest cycle.
 If we as roasters are aware of the seasonality of their farm, we can plan to buy more when the farmers have the most to offer.
 This awareness builds a sustainable relationship.